rajatvarna/Robo-Advisor-Super-App/README.md

 The app stays up-to-date with two primary polling mechanisms initiated in `App.tsx`:

-1.  **Price Updates (30 seconds):** `financialDataService.fetchQuotes` is called to get the latest prices for all stocks in the portfolio and watchlists.
+1.  **Price Updates (Tiered):** A smart polling system fetches prices more frequently for the user's active portfolio (every 30 seconds) than for their watchlist (every 2 minutes).
-2.  **AI Data Refresh (5 minutes):** A main refresh loop fetches new personalized news, dashboard insights, portfolio alerts, and recalculates the portfolio score.
+2.  **AI Data Refresh:** A main refresh loop fetches new personalized news, dashboard insights, portfolio alerts, and recalculates the portfolio score.

 ## 📁 File Structure